salamehx0/lite/README.md

 # What is "Lite"?

 Lite is a small and lighweight API for SQLite3.
-It facilitates the process of building and manipulating databases with SQLite3 and provides supports of some of
+It facilitates the process of building and manipulating
+databases with SQLite3 and provides supports of some of
 the limitations of SQLite itself.

-While SQLite’s SQL is good and has many great features, there
+While SQLite’s is good and has many great features, there
 are some things it currently does not implement. __*Lite*__ offers
 a set of solutions or implementations of some of these limitations.